Image

 Study of TSR-042, an Anti-programmed Cell Death-1 Receptor (PD-1) Monoclonal Antibody, in Participants With Advanced Solid Tumors

-Exploring TSR-042 for advanced solid tumors treatment.
+Exploring TSR-042 treatment for advanced solid tumors in a clinical trial.

 Recruiting